By the end of this section, you will be able to:

 Secondary Active Transport (Co-transport)

-Secondary active transport brings sodium ions, and possibly other compounds, into the cell.
-As sodium ion concentrations build outside of the plasma membrane because of the action of the primary active transport process, an electrochemical gradient is created.
-If a channel protein exists and is open, the sodium ions will be pulled through the membrane.
-This movement is used to transport other substances that can attach themselves to the transport protein through the membrane (Figure 5.20).
+Secondary active transport uses the kinetic energy of the sodium ions to bring other compounds, against their concentration gradient into the cell.
+As sodium ion concentrations build outside of the plasma membrane because of the primary active transport process, this creates an electrochemical gradient.
+If a channel protein exists and is open, the sodium ions will move down its concentration gradient across the membrane.
+This movement transports other substances that must be attached to the same transport protein in order for the sodium ions to move across the membrane (Figure 5.19).
 Many amino acids, as well as glucose, enter a cell this way.
 This secondary process is also used to store high-energy hydrogen ions in the mitochondria of plant and animal cells for the production of ATP.
 The potential energy that accumulates in the stored hydrogen ions is translated into kinetic energy as the ions surge through the channel protein ATP synthase, and that energy is used to convert ADP into ATP.